ICTU/quality-time/docs/src/software.md

 | `INTERNAL_SERVER_PORT` | `5002` | Port of the internal server.
 The notifier uses this to get the metrics. |
 | `NOTIFIER_SLEEP_DURATION` | `60` | The amount of time (in seconds) that the notifier sleeps between sending notifications. |

-## Shared Python
+## Shared server code

-The [shared Python component](https://github.com/ICTU/quality-time/tree/master/components/shared_python) contains code and resources shared between the servers and the collector and notifier components.
+The [shared server code component](https://github.com/ICTU/quality-time/tree/master/components/shared_server_code) contains code and resources shared between the servers and the collector and notifier components.
 This includes the [example reports](#example-reports), and code to initialize the servers, access the database, and provide endpoints.

 ### Example reports

-The [`example-reports`](https://github.com/ICTU/quality-time/tree/master/components/shared_python/src/shared/example-reports) are imported when a server is started and the database doesn't contain any sample reports yet.
+The [`example-reports`](https://github.com/ICTU/quality-time/tree/master/components/shared_server_code/src/shared/example-reports) are imported when a server is started and the database doesn't contain any sample reports yet.
 Turn off the loading of example report by setting `LOAD_EXAMPLE_REPORTS` to `False`.
 See the sections on configuration of the servers below.

 ## Shared data model